firepick/kinann/README.md

-Kinann is a Javascript library for kinematic artificial neural networks.
+Kinann is a Javascript library for building, training and using artificial neural networks for kinematic error modeling.

 ### Overview
 Kinematic models for robots rarely match their implementations--axes may